-One thing that not so experienced gardeners can do is practice niwaki.
-A form of gardening where you, the gardener, change the way a garden tree looks.
+One thing that not so experienced gardeners can do is practice Niwaki.
+A form of tree growing where you, the gardener, change the way a garden tree looks.

-The rules and philosophy behind Niwaki have been developed throughout thousands of years.
+The rules and philosophy behind Niwaki have been developed for thousands of years.
 The pruning techniques which are meant to coax out the trees and accentuate the spread of branches are super easy.
-That and just a bit of knowledge and niwaki can be done even by amateur gardeners.
+That and just a bit of knowledge and Niwaki can be done even by amateur gardeners.

 What is Niwaki

 Every tree and bush is shaped to perfectly fit in the garden.
-Creating cloud trees and pruning of the tree the way that it creates a certain form is something that takes a small amount of knowledge with amazing results.
-You can create some amazing results with niwaki.
+Creating cloud trees and pruning of the tree the way that it creates a specific form is something that takes a small amount of knowledge with excellent results.
+You can create some fantastic results with niwaki.
 It gives you the power to transform the look of your tree.

-The interesting thing in Japan is that unlike us, they keep the number of plants they use quite small.
-Japanese gardening is limited to certain plants and applying niwaki techniques makes some pretty stunning shapes.
+The interesting thing in Japan is that unlike us, they keep the number of plants they use relatively small.
+Japanese gardening is limited to certain plants, and applying niwaki techniques makes some pretty stunning shapes.

-In niwaki, the whole idea is to keep the tree in accordance to its surroundings.
-The Japanese art of tree-forming is also heavily influenced by nature.
-Gardens drawing inspiration from mountains, waterfalls and rivers.
+In niwaki, the whole idea is to keep the tree in accordance with its surroundings.
+The Japanese art of cloud pruning is heavily influenced by nature—gardens drawing inspiration from mountains, waterfalls and rivers.

-The way Japanese gardeners do this is by combining different techniques such as training, clipping and pruning.
+The way Japanese gardeners do this is by combining different techniques such as trimming, clipping and pruning.
 The idea is to signify the essence of the tree.
-Niwaki creates outstretched branches and rounded canopies, which in Australia we know as cloud pruning.
+Niwaki creates outstretched branches and rounded canopies, which in Australia, we know as cloud pruning.

-In order to practice niwaki, you’ll need to spend the next seven years of your life as an apprentice.
+To practice niwaki, you’ll need to spend the next seven years of your life as an apprentice.
 But only in Japan.
-If you happen to live anywhere else in the world all you need to know is basic knowledge on pruning, really.
+If you happen to live in Australia, however, all you need to know is a basic knowledge of pruning.
 Everything else comes down to trial and error and a lot of patience.

-Now that we’ve gone through the fact that niwaki requires patience it’s time to choose the right plant.
-Cloud pruning requires the tree to be deciduous, even better if it’s evergreen.
-We are kind of limited to a couple of choices really.
+Now that we’ve gone through the fact that niwaki requires patience, it’s time to choose the right plant.
+Cloud pruning needs the tree to be deciduous, even better if it’s evergreen.
+We are kind of limited to a couple of choices, really.